-Connecting Japan and Africa with economics, with culture, with dreams.
+Connecting Japan and Africa with economics, culture and dreams

-Background of Establishment In the 1960’s, many African countries became independent and tried to be economically self-sufficient by utilizing their abundant natural resources.
-While they demanded investments and technologies from the other countries, Japan was experiencing rapid economic growth and attracted by the African abundant natural resources.
-Under the circumstances, Association of African Economy and Development Japan (AFRECO) was established by influential people of political and financial circles in 1970 in order to promote economic cooperation among Japan and African countries.
+In the 1960s, many African countries became independent and tried to be economically self-sufficient by utilizing their abundant natural resources.
+While they demanded investments and technologies from the other countries, Japan was experiencing rapid economic growth and was attracted by the African great natural resources.
+Under the circumstances, the Association of African Economic and Development Japan (AFRECO) was established by influential political and financial circles in 1970 to promote economic cooperation among Japan and African countries.

-AFRCO (Association of African Economy and Development) is to deepen economic and cultural exchanges and to nurture the friendship between African countries and Japan, and to contribute to mutual prosperity.
-AFRECO focuses on cooperating economic activities at the grass-root level and on creating projects in African countries which could give economic impacts to the Japanese government and corporations.
+AFRCO is to deepen economic and cultural exchanges, nurture the friendship between African countries and Japan, and contribute to mutual prosperity.
+AFRECO focuses on cooperating economic activities at the grassroots level and on creating projects in African countries that could have economic impacts on the Japanese government and corporations.

 Tetsuro Yano,President of AFRECO